 About the Survey

-Inside Higher Ed's 2013 Survey of College and University Human Resources Officer was conducted in conjunction with researchers from Gallup.
+Inside Higher Ed's 2013 Survey of College and University Human Resources Officers was conducted in conjunction with researchers from Gallup.
 Inside Higher Ed regularly surveys key higher ed professionals on a range of topics.
 A copy of the report can be downloaded here.

 On Nov.
 13, Inside Higher Ed conducted a free webinar to discuss the results of the survey.
 Editor Doug Lederman and Sabrina Ellis of George Washington University analyzed the findings and answered readers' questions.
 To view the webinar, please click here.